What if Social Security Stops My Benefits Because I Am a “Fleeing Felon”?

 twelve months from the date of the fleeing felon notification

 There are two ways to show mitigating circumstances.
-Each way has several parts.
+SSA calls these Option A and Option B. Each Option has several parts.
 You must be able to show each part.
-The SSA calls these Option A and Option B.

-To show Option A, you must show each of the following:
+Option A - you must show all of these:

 The criminal offense or probation/parole violation on which you were charged or convicted was non-violent and not drug related.
 For a probation/parole violation, the original offense was also non-violent and not drug related and

-You have not been convicted of any subsequent felony crimes since the warrant was issued and
+You have not been convicted of any other felony crimes since the warrant was issued and

 The law enforcement agency that issued the warrant reports it will not extradite you or is unwilling to act on the warrant

-Option B is different.
-You must prove all of these:
+Option B - you must prove all of these:

 The criminal offense or probation/parole violation with which you were charged or convicted was non-violent and not drug-related.
 For a probation/parole violation the original offense was also not drug related AND

-You were not convicted of any subsequent felony crimes since the date the warrant was issued AND
+You were not convicted of any other felony crimes since the date the warrant was issued AND

 The warrant is/was the only existing warrant and was issued ten or more years before the date the Fugitive Felon Match processed the current warrant information AND

-The SSA prefers your proof of good cause to be on the letterhead of the court, law enforcement agency or probation/parole agency that issued the warrant or court document, with the person signing the document having knowledge of the facts in the letter.
-This can be a court docket, a copy of the arrest warrant, or other official document.
-If you cannot provide this preferred documentation, you may come up with other proof.
-Any alternative documentation must be just as credible as the preferred documentation.
+SSA prefers your proof of good cause to be on the letterhead of the court, law enforcement agency or probation/parole agency that issued the warrant or court document.
+The person signing the document must have knowledge of the facts in the letter.
+It can be a court docket, copy of the arrest warrant, or other official document.
+If you cannot provide this preferred documentation, you may come up with other proof as long as it is just as credible as the preferred documentation.

-If you satisfy the warrant/violation criteria or if the SSA says you did not show good cause, the SSA will try to recover for an overpayment.
+If you satisfy the warrant/violation criteria or if SSA says you did not show good cause, SSA will try to recover for an overpayment.

 A Notice to Suspend benefits may come with a notice of overpayment.
-The SSA believes you must pay back any benefits it paid you while the felony was outstanding.
+SSA believes you must pay back any benefits you got while the felony was outstanding.
 If there is a notice of an overpayment with the Notice to Suspend, follow the steps for both notices.

 Request Reconsideration.
-You must request Reconsideration within 60 days of the adverse notice.
+You must do this within 60 days of the adverse notice.